 The Town is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
+The Town has general liability and auto liability coverage of \$1 million per occurrence, property coverage up to the total insurance values of the property policy.
 The Town carries commercial coverage for all other risks of loss.
-There have been no significant reductions in insurance coverage in the prior year and settled claims have not exceeded coverage in any of the past three fiscal years.
-The Town does not have flood insurance.
-The Town does have the \$50,000 fidelity bond required by state statutes.
+There have been no significant reductions in insurance coverage in the prior year, and settled claims have not exceeded coverage in any of the past three fiscal years.
+The Town does not carry flood insurance.
+The Town does have the required \$50,000 bond on the finance officer.